K4c3y/ReadMeGenerator/Develop/READMEbyReadMeGenerator.md

    ## Installation
    1. Pull Repo from GitHub 2.
 Init Node 3.
 Install all npms with npm install REQUIRED NPMS - npm i axios , npm i inquirer
    ## Usage
    1. Open Terminal 2.
 Init Node 3.
-Run program by entering node index 4.
+Run program by entering  CDing to Develop then run node index in terminal 4.
 Follow the Prompts and let the tool do the rest.
    ## License
    Licensed under Apache
    ## Contributing